 Declutter tip number 12 – The four box method

-The four box method is a great decluttering tip that is tried and tested.
+The four box method is an excellent decluttering tip that is tried and tested.

 The idea is to have four boxes all with different purposes: